act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 Using invalid ARIA attribute values is often the result of a typo or other developer error.
 These attributes are then either ignored, or a default value is assumed by browsers and assistive technologies.
 This often means that a state or property which should exist is missing or has an unexpected value.
 This can cause issues under [success criterion 1.3.1 Info and Relationships][sc131] or [4.1.2 Name, Rule Value][sc412].

 Only for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.2/#requiredState) with value types `ID Reference` and `ID Reference List` is there a requirement that the elements with the given ids actually exists.
 For non-required properties, this is not a requirement.
 For example, the value of the `aria-errormessage` attribute on an `input` does not need to reference an `id` that exists within the same document, because an [HTML element](https://html.spec.whatwg.org/#htmlelement) with such and `id` may be created in response to an [event](https://dom.spec.whatwg.org/#event) that may or may not happen.

-For value type `URI`, this rule does not require that the destination URI exists.

 ### Related rules